Nicola Spaldin: Career and research

 Spaldin was inspired to search for multiferroics, magnetic ferroelectric materials, by a remark about potential collaboration made by a colleague studying ferroelectrics during her postdoctoral research studying magnetic phenomena at Yale University from 1996 to 1997.
 She continued to develop the theory of these materials as a new faculty member at the University of California, Santa Barbara (UCSB), and in 2000 published (under her previous name, Hill) "a seminal article" that for the first time explained why few such materials were known.
 Following her theoretical predictions, in 2003 she was part of a team that experimentally demonstrated the multiferroic properties of bismuth ferrite, BiFeO_{3}.
 Over the next years she was involved in a number of developments in the rapidly emerging field of multiferroics, including the first demonstration of electric-field control of magnetism in BiFeO_{3} (selected by Science magazine as one of their "Areas to watch" in their 2007 Breakthroughs of the Year section), the discovery of conducting ferroelectric domain walls and a strain-driven morphotropic phase boundary, again in BiFeO_{3}, and the identification of new mechanisms for multiferroicity, for example the improper geometric ferroelectricity in YMnO_{3}.
 In the same time period, she developed and implemented methodology to allow application of finite electric and magnetic fields to metal-insulator heterostructures within the density functional theory formalism, allowing her to solve the long-standing problem of the origin of the dielectric dead layer in capacitors and to identify previously unknown routes to magnetoelectric coupling.

 Spaldin moved from UCSB to ETH Zurich in 2010.
 Since then, three particular new directions stand out in her research portfolio.
 One is the development of the concept and formalism of magnetic multipoles, which require a theory of magnetism beyond the usual magnetic-dipole level.
 In addition to their importance for magnetoelectric coupling, these have proved relevant for understanding the occurrence of magnetism at the surfaces of compensated antiferromagnets as well as for characterizing phenomena as diverse as altermagnetism and magnetic skyrmions.
-Second, the establishment of Dynamical Multiferroicity, which spawned interest in so-called chiral phonons and their associated magnetic moments.
+Second, the establishment of dynamical multiferroicity, which spawned interest in so-called chiral phonons and their associated magnetic moments.
 And third, the unexpected application of multiferroics in other more fundamental branches of physics: She designed a new multiferroic with the precise specifications required to allow a solid-state search for the electric dipole moment of the electron and identified a multiferroic with a symmetry-lowering phase trainsition that generates the crystallographic equivalent of cosmic strings.
 These "cross-over" projects led to a current interest in dark-matter direct detection.

-Her publications are listed on Google scholar.
+Some of her lectures are available on her Youtube channel.
+She coordinated the revision of her Department's BSc Curriculum in Materials and documented it in a blog.